PEI Driver's Licence

 If your original driver's licence is from Canada, the United States, Austria, Australia, France, Germany, Japan, South Korea, Switzerland, Taiwan, or the United Kingdom (including Northern Ireland and the Isle of Man) you may get a PEI driver's licence without a written exam and driving test.
 This only applies to driver licences for passenger vehicles and motorcycles.

 With all other foreign drivers' licences, you have to pass a written test on the rules of the road and successfully complete a driving test before getting a PEI driver's licence.
-See more information on licensing tests below.
+See more information on the licensing tests below.

 All valid driver's licence holders must pass a vision test, pay the appropriate fees and provide the required documents in person at any Access PEI location.
 [See Related Resources]